himank/Distributed-Event-Coordination/ReadMe.md

 dec_client1$ _
 ```

+## Reset Request
-  * Reset request: This request from any client will reset the global event ordering graph at the server.
+This request from any client will reset the global event ordering graph at the server.
 The reset request will not take any arguments and will be followed by a semicolon.

 Example for a reset request:
 ```shell